Mamilla: History

+Iron Age

+During construction in Mamilla between 1989 and 1991, archaeologists uncovered a dozen tombs dating to the Iron Age, including rock-cut tombs from the late 8th or early 7th century BCE, corresponding to Iron Age II and the time of the Kingdom of Judah.
+These caves featured characteristic elements of the period, such as burial benches and a standing pit.
+One cave was abandoned following the Babylonian conquest of Jerusalem, which led to the displacement of its original users.
+When the exiles returned to the city, the cave was reused and remained in use until the Hasmonean era, by which time it was full and no longer served for burials.

 Roman period

 The now dry "Mamilla Pool", with a capacity of 30,000 cubic metres, was probably built by Herod the Great.
 An underground channel connected it to Hezekiah's Pool, situated inside the city walls and in immediate proximity to Herod's royal palace.
 Herod is known to have built the Pool of the Towers (probably identical to Hezekiah's Pool) and the Serpent's Pool (Birket es-Sultan, Sultan's Pool), which were both fed by aqueducts coming from the Mamilla Pool.

 Byzantine period

 The massacre of Christians during the Persian invasion of 614 at the Mamilla Pool, attributed by a Christian chronicler to Jewish revenge after years of Byzantine repression, was documented by an archaeological find in a chapel containing hundreds of human skeletons of urban dwellers of both sexes and of relatively young age.
 The site of the chapel is now covered over by the Mamilla Mall parking house.